 "In the next two decades individuals aged 65 and older will come to represent one of every five U.S. citizens and, more importantly, control more than half of all discretionary income.
 Their demographic and economic influence will extend to the farthest reaches of American society – from entertainment, to travel, food, retail, technology, and housing.
 By force of sheer volume, the young adults who in 1968 thought they would change the world, by 2028 actually will."

-Mr. Carle brings nearly 30 years of executive level experience, including serving as a founding executive for a national top 10 senior housing provider, for whom he developed both first generation operating systems and first-in-industry ancillary service programs.
-Mr. Carle also has served as a hospital CEO, COO, and director of strategic planning and marketing for vertically integrated health care systems.
+Mr. Carle brings nearly 30 years of executive level senior housing and health care experience to the program, including as a founding executive for a national Top 10 senior housing provider, for whom he developed both first generation operating systems and first-in-industry ancillary service programs.
+Prior to senior housing, Mr. Carle served as a hospital CEO, COO, and director of strategic planning and marketing for vertically integrated health care systems.
+He has served as a consultant to the senior housing industry, business, and technology companies, and with clients including AARP, Nintendo, and the Assisted Living Federation of America, among others.
+In 2016, he became Chief Operating Officer of Meridian Senior Living, a national Top 5 assisted living provider.